wangkanai/interview/README.md

 The development must be [.NET 8.0](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/overview) using [C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12) projects.
 We will also be using [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/app-host-overview) to be our orchestration.
 The front end will be developed with  [Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-8.0) using both hosting model of [Blazor Server](https://learn.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-8.0#blazor-server) and [Blazor WebAssembly](https://learn.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-8.0#blazor-webassembly).
 For authentication and authorization we will be using [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0)

 The microservices will be develop in [ASP.NET Core Web Api](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-8.0&tabs=visual-studio) with feature base folder.
+The persistence database will be [PostgreSql](https://www.postgresql.org/)

 You will also need to have unit tests, integration tests, and functional tests.
-We will being using the XUnit testing framework.
+We will being using the [XUnit](https://xunit.net/) testing framework.

 ## Solution setup